 Two years later, Bly's taste for adventure kicked into high gear when she read Jules Verne's 1873 novel, Around the World in 80 Days, in which the male protagonist accepts a challenge to travel the globe in so many days.
-Bly was convinced she could beat this fictional record, and she did, finishing the trip in just 72 days and setting a world record.
-Later in life, Bly returned to journalism, covering the women's suffrage movement and World War I.
+Bly was convinced she could beat this fictional record, and she did, finishing the trip in just 72 days and setting a world record in the process.
+Later in life, the indefatigable Bly returned to journalism, covering the women's suffrage movement and World War I.

-Three women, three lives packed with adventure, and there are many others as well.
-Among them: Isabella Byrd and Freya Stark (explorers), Annie Smith Peck (mountaineer), and Bessie Coleman (aviator).
-These women lived life exactly the way they wanted to live it, not the way they were expected to.
+Three women, three lives packed with adventure, and there are many others as well, including Isabella Byrd and Freya Stark (explorers), Annie Smith Peck (mountaineer), and Bessie Coleman (aviator).
+They all lived life exactly the way they wanted to live it, not the way they were expected to.